 Sleep is essential to our well-being, yet many of us take it for granted and deprive ourselves far too often.

 There are a variety of things that can affect our sleep, including stress, sleep apnea, alcohol, caffeine and insomnia.
 To sleep better, many of us turn to pharmaceuticals or over-the-counter drugs, but these can then cause their own problems, such as addiction or bowel irritability.

 A 2019 study in the Permanente Journal found that 67% of participants reported improved sleep after taking 25 mg of CBD per day.
-In another study, CBD has also been found to improve the symptoms of REM sleep behavior disorder (RBD).
+In the same study, CBD has also been found to improve the symptoms of REM sleep behavior disorder (RBD).

 On the flip side, a 2017 study saw that low doses of CBD through the day has the potential to help with excessive daytime drowsiness, meaning that CBD may also act as an energy booster.